 “If the world continues burning fossil fuels and emitting greenhouse gases at the current rate, it could rise by 4 degrees—a fact that the Trump Administration, which withdrew the United States from the Paris Agreement, in June, 2017, (has) acknowledged.”

-And points out that “civilisation is at stake.”
-It stresses that the consensus is a 4 degree increase is most likely and breaks down how the pot will hit boiling point.
+It points out that “civilisation is at stake” and refers to things as “climate genocide”.
+It stresses that the consensus is a 4 degree increase is most likely within this course of this ventures and breaks down how the pot will hit boiling point.

 - Global GDP, per capita, will be cut by 13 percent.